Juana Manuela Gorriti: Biography

 Goritti's family settled in Tarija, Bolivia, where she met her future husband, Manuel Isidro Belzú, who was a captain in the Bolivian Army at the time.
-They married when she was fifteen, and they had three daughters.
+They married when she was fifteen, and they had two daughters.
 As his career advanced, their marriage suffered, and he abandoned her in 1842 after nine years together.
 Gorriti did not receive the divorce papers until fourteen years later, after his assassination.
-After her return to Argentina she died November 6, 1892, in Buenos Aires, Argentina at the age of 74.
+After her return to Argentina, she died on 6 November 1892, in Buenos Aires at the age of 74.

-The Salons
+Salons

 In Lima, the coastal city where she lived, she developed a name as an influential journalist and started to host tertulias on a regular basis.
 These salons would be attended by fashionable and mostly well-educated men and women, such as Ricardo Palma and Manuel González Prada, Mercedes Cabello de Carbonera, Clorinda Matto de Turner and Teresa González de Fanning.
 They would meet to discuss literature and social progress, themes that Gorriti felt passionate about and would include in much of her literature.
+Her tertulias, often described as salons for the intellectual elite, fostered discussions on literature, politics, and women's rights.
+These gatherings inspired works such as Teresa González de Fanning's essays advocating for female education and emancipation, highlighting their significant role in shaping feminist discourse in the region.

 By organizing and hosting her tertulias, Gorriti provided a great opportunity for female writers to come together and discuss literature, progress, and the progress of women.
 Many of the attendees would later go on to write more about these subjects, including Teresa González de Fanning, who founded an enlightened women's movement.